Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 The 7 reasons that whey protein can make you nauseous are:

-As consumers are becoming more educated, they are demanding more from supplement companies which have been largely a good thing, requiring supplement companies to step up and produce higher quality products.
+As consumers are becoming more educated, they are demanding more from supplement companies, which has been largely a good thing, requiring supplement companies to step up and produce higher-quality products.